 Launched in the spring of 2015, Puget Sound Big Siblings is an outgrowth of Kids Can Do!
 Kids Can Do! was created in 1989 to expose area youth to higher education by involving them in campus events and activities.
 Puget Sound Big Siblings lives into this strong tradition and has expanded to work with Big Brothers Big Sisters and Communities in Schools to help place Puget Sound students with mentees in Tacoma schools.
 Mentors strive to educate their child about the value of a college education and help them understand their responsibility in obtaining that goal.
 We still aim to sponsor educational field trips and activities for mentors and their mentees.

 Puget Sound offers a variety of tutoring opportunities for Puget Sound students.
-While ETC tutoring is no longer available, we are currently developing new tutoring relationships with a number of the Tacoma Public Schools.
-This new partnership will not only benefit teachers and students in Tacoma, but will also provide Puget Sound students with in-class experience tutoring youth from elementary through high school.
+While ETC tutoring is no longer available, have developed new tutoring relationships with a number of the Tacoma Public Schools.
+This new partnership not only benefit teachers and students in Tacoma, but also provides Puget Sound students with in-class experience tutoring youth from elementary through high school.
 We currently partner with Lincoln High School ESL tutoring, Peace Community Center (placing student tutors at Jason Lee Middle School and McCarver Elementary), Bryant Montessori, and Tacoma Community House (with their Read2Me and GED programs).
 Some of these programs also run enrichment programs in which students can help teach classes on art, sports, gardening, etc. in addition to tutoring.
 We also partner with Access Programs, helping get Tacoma students college-ready.
 If you are interested in tutoring, please contact our Youth Programs Team.
 You can also submit this Intake Form to begin the application process.